rachmorse/superagers/README.md

 ### classification
 - **Purpose:** These scripts clean the data from the BBHI and BBHI senior cohorts to be able to merge the relevant data, then classify participants as superagers or non-superagers and as maintainers or decliners.
 - **Scripts:**
+    - `check_invalid_nps`: Prepares BBHI and BBHI senior raw data, filtering for those with comments about their neuropsychological data.
+It saves the comments, so they can be read manually to exclude subjects with invalid data.
     - `cleaning_bbhi_data.ipynb`: Cleans BBHI data for merge.
     - `cleaning_bbhi_senior_data.ipynb`: Cleans BBHI senior data for merge.
     - `superager_classification.ipynb`: Classifies participants as superagers or non-superagers using modified [Sun et al. (2016)](https://pubmed.ncbi.nlm.nih.gov/27629716/) criteria: